M0ktar/Learning_journal/README.md

 ## 2024-11-04

+With this tutorial, I was able to create a first-person point and click game- where the player is able to control the camera in first person perspective.
+I followed a tutorial made by brickey, which taught me how to program first person movement in unity.
+When looking through his code, I think the least hardest part for me was to wrap my head around some aspects of the code that he implemented.
+New stuff that was introduced to me like Mathf.Clamp and the Quaternion structure (which I now know is always relevent to rotation when working/scripting in unity).
+Here's the code that I was working on when programming the camera movement for the player:

+    public float sensX;
+    public float senseY;
+    public float mouseSensitivty = 100f;

+    public Transform playerBody;

+    float xRotation = 0f;
+    float yRotation;
+    // Start is called before the first frame update void Start()
+    {
+    //Hides the cursor
+        Cursor.lockState = CursorLockMode.Locked;
+        Cursor.visible = false;
+    }

+    // Update is called once per frame void Update()
+    {
+        //mouse input for the player
+        float mouseX = Input.GetAxis("Mouse X") * Time.deltaTime * mouseSensitivty * sensX;
+        float mouseY = Input.GetAxis("Mouse Y") * Time.deltaTime * mouseSensitivty * senseY;

+        xRotation -= mouseY;
+        xRotation = Mathf.Clamp(xRotation, -90f, 90f);

+        playerBody.Rotate(Vector3.up * mouseX);
+        transform.localRotation = Quaternion.Euler(xRotation, 0f, 0f);

+I also added the player movement (of course) in the player game object, which is basically the same code that I've done from a previous tutorial.

 ## 2024-11-11
 Developing a top-down 2D zelda like project. i jotted down the movement of the player pretty easily (thanks to the previous tutorial).